 The recoil spring on your Kimber 1911 or any 1911 is critical to the proper functioning and performance of your firearm.
 However, just like any other spring, it eventually wears out and becomes weaker.

 When the spring gets weak, the slide may not move at the correct speed.
 The spring may not have enough forced to strip a round off the top of the magazine, load it into the chamber and place the gun back into battery.

 For most 1911 pistols, your ejected brass should land 6-8 feet to your right and slightly to the rear.
 If it travels further than this, your recoil spring may be getting weak.

-Fortunately, this can easily be remedied by replacing the recoil spring with a new one, typically at a cost of around $10.
+Fortunately, this can easily be remedied by replacing the recoil spring with a new one, typically at a cost of under $10.